-As many construction sites as you can find in New York, it is no surprise the particularly high risks associated with construction work.
-It is routine for a construction worker to subject him or herself to hazardous conditions and potential injuries.
-What happens when a person suffers an injury on a site?
+It is no surprise that there are particularly high risks associated with construction work.
+Construction workers subject themselves to hazardous conditions and potential injuries.
+What happens when a person is injured on a construction site?
 Who is responsible?

 This information is solely for educational purposes.
 It is not legal advice.